Road Salt

 Lightly sprinkle salt or apply salt brine just before a snowstorm begins, 12 oz. of road salt is enough to cover 20 feet of driveway or 10 sidewalk squares

-If you need traction, use sand
+If you need traction, shovel and use sand

-If you can, work from home, otherwise give yourself extra time to commute during and after storms
+If you can, work from home, otherwise give yourself extra time to commute

 Check car breaks and break early (8-10 seconds of distance between cars) to drive safer on slippery roads